-Karl McCormack, Lecturer, Staffordshire Business School
+Karl McCormack, Senior Lecturer, School of Justice, security and Sustainability

 Being a student is a great time in your life, but living off a budget can create stress and anxiety.
 We start university often with limited skill in budgeting and managing our finances.
 Students frequently mention spending mistakes that eat up chunks of their bank balances.

 The key is to develop good spending habits starts with budgeting.
 Yes, it is time consuming and a real pain, but it enables us to track money coming in and going out.

 By learning to budget well, you will be able to:

 - Understand your spending and adjust bad spending habits